casmi/casmi.github.com/.pages/index.md

 ## Overview

 casmi is a 2D/3D visualization library for Java.
 It can support programmers with simple and intuitive interfaces for implementation.
-It can work on cross platform (GNU/Linux, Mac OS X, and Windows). casmi is suitable for visualization, because it is originally designed for information visualization, especially with huge data sets.
+It can work on cross platform. casmi is suitable for visualization, because it is originally designed for information visualization, especially with huge data sets.

 ## Getting Started

 ### 1. Setup casmi

-**Using maven (we recommend to use maven)**
+**Using [Apache Maven](http://maven.apache.org/) (we recommend to use maven)**

 Add following settings to your pom.xml.